 The Motor Insurance Bureau (MIB) published a new Untraced Drivers Agreement for England, Scotland and Wales that came into force on 1 March 2017.
-This is welcome addition to MIB law in general.
+This is a welcome addition to MIB law in general.

 This new Agreement replaces the old 2003 Agreement and the five supplementary Untraced Drivers Agreements that amended it.
-In addition there is a supplementary Uninsured Drivers Agreement that comes into force on 1 March 2017.
+In addition, there is a supplementary Uninsured Drivers Agreement that comes into force on 1 March 2017.

 Both new Agreements apply to accidents that occur on or after 1 March 2017 and typical of MIB agreements, they are not retrospective.
 The earlier Agreements will continue to apply to accidents occurring prior to that date.